A2va/dai-file-transfer/README.md

 Replace the file with the following ID by a new file.
 Without modifying the ID or the download ID.
+The download id stays the same but the authentication code will be changed.

 **Request**